ericnograles/seneca-service-api/README.md

 * [seneca-amqp-service](https://github.com/ericnograles/seneca-amqp-service)
 * [seneca-tcp-service](https://github.com/ericnograles/seneca-tcp-service)

+## Developer's Note

+While Seneca does support TCP and HTTP point-to-point microservices, it is of my opinion that a pure AMQP implementation is ideal.
+I have this opinion for several reasons:

+1. Allows for a purely dynamic, conventions based development flow.
+Developers can release services at will, and as long as it follows the Service API's conventions, the Service API will never have to be altered
+1. AMQP offers durability.
+If messages fail, they can be retried at a later time.
+This is great for "push style" integrations, such as social media firehoses.
+1. Easier infrastructure integration.
+With a point-to-point system, you have to deal potentially with firewall and security concerns.
+AMQP is a standard port and is designed for high throughput.
+1. While some developers are concerned with the "hops" between the API to the MQ to the Service and back, the latency introduced is minimal.
+Observed response times at load for a baseline call hovered at around 150ms.

 ## Goals

 1. **Conventions-based service routing:** Developers should never touch this codebase save for one-off custom routes or infrastructure changes, such as logging and monitoring